rd9911/rd9911.com/out/main_content/bio.md

 ### Experience
 My first professional experience was a teaching position at an English Academy, where I gained valuable communication skills and insights into human psychology.
 Later, I led a team of students in a successful Go-To-Market strategy for the French and Spanish markets for a startup, enhancing my market research skills, competitive analysis, and strategic suggestions on sales leads.
 As an Analyst at a logistics company, I developed skills in strategic planning, operational management, and time management.
 I actively follow global financial and economic developments and am a member of Aachen Investment Club’s stock pitch team, analyzing companies and business models.

+**Go-to-Market Strategy for Tikean**: Led a successful project for a data management platform expanding into French and Spanish markets during my exchange year in Finland.
+Overcame challenges in understanding the product, distributing tasks, and identifying sales leads.
+The strategy was chosen as the best among all teams.

+**Entrepreneurial Mindset**: At 13, I started a sports news page on Telegram, overcoming challenges in content creation, engagement, and branding.
+Developed automation bots to streamline content posting and management, organically growing the page to 2800 subscribers before selling it.

 ### Passion for Technology and Startups
 My interest in startups and technology has led me to learn and practice data analysis and web development for the past four years.
 I am proficient in Python, data analysis with pandas or SQL as well as acquired React.js and node.js skills for web development, and have a certificate in advanced computer science topics.
 This knowledge equips me to analyze, understand, and consult on businesses and their products.

-### Notable Projects and Achievements
-- **Go-to-Market Strategy for Tikean**: Led a successful project for a data management platform expanding into French and Spanish markets during my exchange year in Finland.
-Overcame challenges in understanding the product, distributing tasks, and identifying sales leads.
-The strategy was chosen as the best among all teams.
-- **Entrepreneurial Mindset**: At 13, I started a sports news page on Telegram, overcoming challenges in content creation, engagement, and branding.
-Developed automation bots to streamline content posting and management, organically growing the page to 2800 subscribers before selling it.

 ### Conclusion
 My journey in business administration, finance, and economics, combined with my experiences abroad and professional roles, has shaped my character and skills.
 I am passionate about continuous learning, technology, startups, and understanding the intricate structures that govern various aspects of life.